-If like me you love rummaging through stalls at a flea market, look out for one of the following:
+If you love rummaging through stalls at a flea market, look out for one of the following.

 On the first Saturday of the month Calle Dos de Mayo closes to traffic to allow emerging designers and secondhand sellers to display their treasures.
 It can be tricky to find so ask for assistance.

 Every Sunday morning Plaza Nueva becomes a market place for vendors of coins, books, vinyl records and more.

 Flowers are sold on Sundays at Arenal along the river, and lastly, if you feel like a good walk, the Old Biscuit Factory of Bilbao on Ribera de Deusto 70B is home to the Open Your Ganbara flea market on selected Sundays — an initiative aimed at revitalising this once heavily industrial zone.
 Check the website for dates.

 Do you have any tips for top things to do in Bilbao?
 We would love to hear from you.
 Please leave us a comment.

 About the writer